 With this command, I got the culprit: on my system, installed in french language, the OS Architecture value is 64 bits and not 64-bits (note the dash).

-So, please, if you work in multi-language environment (or even if any environement), prefer to use the following WMI Filter:
+If you work in multi-language environment (or even if any environment), please only use following WMI Filters: